nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

     ```
 Press Space (twice) or Return to get to the command prompt.
 You are now on a new screen

+!!!
+Note
+    If you plan to work with multiple screens, it might be best to give each screen a unique name in order to tell them apart easily.
+You can name your screen by typing into your original terminal window:
+    ```
+    screen -S <name>
+    ```

 ## Using screen

 Let's run a program in the new screen window to test it out.